🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 What Is Cloud 3.0 and Why Does It Matter

-Cloud 1.0 was about moving data online.
-Cloud 2.0 was about scaling businesses using the internet.
-Cloud 3.0 is about intelligence — AI running inside the cloud, making decisions, managing workloads, and optimising systems automatically.
+Cloud 1.0 was about moving data online — storing files and running basic applications on remote servers instead of local machines.
+Cloud 2.0 was about scale — businesses using cloud infrastructure to serve millions of users without owning physical servers.
+Cloud 3.0 is about intelligence — AI running inside the cloud itself, making decisions, managing workloads, predicting failures, and optimising systems automatically without human intervention.

-According to a 2026 report by Capgemini, AI is now becoming the backbone of enterprise cloud architecture.
+Industry analysts consistently report that AI is now becoming the backbone of enterprise cloud architecture.
 Companies are not just storing data on the cloud — they are running entire AI-powered operations on it.
+And that shift is creating a skills requirement that the market simply cannot fill fast enough right now.

 Cloud RoleAverage Global Salary (2026)Demand Level